Deadblow Fretting Hammer

 More Information

-Material Brass, Plastic, Steel, Wood
+Material Brass, Plastic, Steel

 Tool Type Hammer